ssshake/simple-translation/README.md

 translate.registerLanguage(french)
 ```

 *A benefit of **Option A** is that you can add new language files dynamically, later.
-Though I don't know a good usecase for this.*
+Though I don't know a good use-case for this.*

 **Option B** - *specify the language files upon new translate, which will be automatically registered*